google/opencasebook/patents.md

 Looking to the record in search of substantial evidence, Wang's own statements show that when the company introduced its SIMM design in June 1983, Wang intended to buy SIMMs from other producers rather than produce SIMMs itself.
-Eventually, Wang hoped to “get the advantage of the cost reduction because of the volumes involved..
+Eventually, Wang hoped to "get the advantage of the cost reduction because of the volumes involved..
 The evidence indicates that Wang considered lower prices and a larger market to be of value to it, as they obviously were as a large user of SIMMs.
 In time, JEDEC adopted Wang's SIMM design as a standard in what became a multi-billion dollar market.
 The market grew; prices dropped.
 The record contains evidence that Mitsubishi contributed to this advantageous outcome.
-Clayton's notes about Mitsubishi, for example, contain references to prices “dropping to mid-teens..
+Clayton's notes about Mitsubishi, for example, contain references to prices "dropping to mid-teens..
 Wang introduced evidence that dozens of producers have participated in making the SIMM market, and that Mitsubishi sold $361 million worth of SIMMs between April 1985 and March 1994.
 A reasonable person could conclude from the